William Quigley (artist): Career

-In June 1985, before entering Columbia, Quigley had his first show with Andy Warhol at the McNeil Gallery for the Images of a Child's World.
-McNeil chose three abstract Quigley works and sold them within the first hour.
-The show traveled from Bruno Bischhofberger Gallery in Switzerland to Philadelphia.
-Through Henry McNeil, one of the leading contemporary art collectors in the US, Quigley began his early career exhibiting in group shows with artists such as Julian Schnabel, Jean Michel Basquiat, Barbara Kruger, Ross Bleckner, Richard Artschwager, Keith Haring, David Salle, Don Van Vliet, Pat Steir, Dennis Oppenheim and Cindy Sherman.
+William Quigley has over 475 collectors of his artwork.
+In June 1985, before entering Columbia University, Quigley had his first show with Andy Warhol in Philadelphia at Henry S. McNeil’s Gallery in Warhol’s “Images of a Child’s World” exhibition.
+Through McNeil, Quigley began his early career by exhibiting in group shows with artists such as Julian Schnabel and Jean Michel Basquiat.

-Quigley painted in Venezuela in 1989.

-He resided in Los Angeles from 1990 to 2004, where he met and worked with LA dealer Manny Silverman.

-While participating in ARTLA Fair in December 1992-93 Quigley met art dealers Ferran and Marisa Cano, from Mallorca, Spain.
-They offered Quigley the opportunity to come paint for six months in Mallorca in June 1992.
-During this period Quigley made 44 works at the gallery and was given the chance to explore the work and studio of Joan Miró.
+While participating in the ARTLA Fair in December 1992–93, Quigley met Art Basel founder Ernst Beyeler and Spanish art dealers Ferran and Marisa Cano.
+They offered Quigley the opportunity to paint for eight months in Mallorca in June 1992 and show on the property of Joan Miró's studio.
+During this period, Quigley made 44 works for the gallery.

-After returning to Los Angeles, he opened artist run gallery Mayb which became the infamous AB Gallery in 1994, directed by Dan Bernier.
-The gallery was a hotbed for young artists such as George Stoll, Martin Kersels, Marc Chiat, Steve Hurd, Russell Crotty, Jason Rhoades, Manuel Ocampo, and Kevin Sullivan.

-In 1998 and 1999 Quigley traveled to India and made a series of works that has had tremendous impact on his overall style and direction.

-In 1999 he set up a second studio in Soho, New York.
-Quigley's move to New York sparked an incredibly productive period working with a few different bands, including Pete Francis, Dispatch, and piano genius Paul Tillotson.
-He created albums and stages and in 2000 developed a company with Francis called "Skrapper".
-The t-shirt company used Quigley's Boxer paintings and other works along with quirky sayings on their products.
+After returning to Los Angeles, he opened the art gallery Mayb, which became the AB Gallery in 1994.
+In 1998 and 1999, Quigley traveled to India and made a series of works.
+In 1999, he set up a second studio in SoHo, New York.
+Quigley’s move to New York sparked a period of working with bands such as Dispatch and Pete Francis.
+He created albums and stages and developed a company called “Skrapper” with Francis.

-While in Los Angeles trying to make a living Quigley turned to film, commercials and music videos.
-He worked as an art director and set designer on the sets of directors such as David Fincher, Marc Chiat, Nigel Dick, David Kellogg, Phedon Papamichael, Gregory Dark and Dick George.
-He was involved in films such as Punch the Clock and Dark Side of Genius, and music videos such as Madonna's "Oh Father", "Express Yourself" and "Like a Prayer", Prince's "Gett Off", Paula Abdul's "Straight Up", Tom Petty's "Freefallin", and OutKast's The Art of Storytelling.

-Quigley's work has been collected by over 450 people worldwide.
-Portraits of influential figures as President Bill Clinton, California Governor Arnold Schwarzenegger, athletes Shaquille O'Neal, Ali and Michael Jordan, Eminem, Audrey Hepburn, Woody Allen, Chris Kyle, Christy Turlington, and Kevin Spacey are some of his most prominent works.
+While trying to make a living in Los Angeles, Quigley turned to film, commercials and music videos.
+He worked as an art director and set designer on the sets of directors such as David Fincher, Gregory Dark and Dick George.
+He was involved in films such as Punch the Clock and Dark Side of Genius, and music videos such as Madonna's "Oh Father", "Express Yourself" and "Like a Prayer".
+Quigley’s work has been collected by over 450 people worldwide.
+Portraits of influential figures such as President Bill Clinton and athlete Shaquille O’Neal are some of his most prominent works.